ClaireDons/ClaireDons.github.io/bisicles_knmi.md

   `svn co https://anag-repo.lbl.gov/svn/Chombo/release/3.2 Chombo`

   `svn co https://anag-repo.lbl.gov/svn/BISICLES/public/trunk BISICLES`

-  The BISICLES version here is the main development branch rather than the current release as the current release doesn't support Python3 (as of May 2021).
+I am using the main development branch here instead of the current release, as the current release doesn't support Python3.
+However, unlike for the Debian/Ubuntu build, it doesn't matter which version you use.

+### 2. Dependencies
+### 3. HDF5
+### 4. NetCDF

-#### Installing PETSc
+### 5. Installing PETSc

 You can skip this if you don't want to use PETSc.
 If you have no idea what PETSc is or if you're not sure if you want it, then install PETSc.
 It seems to be the build to do these days.